More Progress on a Commissioned 5-String Fiddle

 A customer ordered a new, custom-made Five String Fiddle, and it is on the way!
 He chose heavily spalted, heavily-flamed, Oregon Big Leaf Maple for the back plate, the sides, the neck and scroll.
 My wife’s parents gave me the wood from this maple tree.

 Ann used to play under and climb on this tree as a child, and we hated to see the tree cut down.
-Her parents still live there, less than four miles from our house, but they had to remove the tree because it was dying.
+Her parents still live there, less than four miles from our house.
+However, they had to remove the tree because it was dying.
 I have salvaged wood for a few instruments from that tree and they all look and sound wonderful!

 Given a choice between Spruce and Douglas Fir, the customer chose the Douglas Fir, for his front plate.
-This tree was also cut a just few miles from my home.
+This tree also grew just a few miles from my home.
 (A famous violin and viola maker, Otto Erdescz (1917-2000) used to make violins and violas with Douglas Fir soundboards.
-Some of them are still being played professionally, today.
+Professional musicians still play some of them, today.
 But very few luthiers use Douglas Fir.
 I didn’t either, until a few years ago!)

 Not my usuaI Choice in times past

 For many years, I refused to try such a thing.
 But a friend gave me a load of very straight grained Douglas Fir firewood, a few years ago.
-As I was splitting it, I heard the split-off piece hit the ground, and it rang like a bell!
+I was splitting some of the firewood, and the split-off piece hit the ground: it rang like a bell!
 I had never seen such straight-grained, clear Douglas Fir, with zero runout!

 Unfortunately, that particular piece was too short for a fiddle.
 I had to search through the pile for a piece that was long enouigh for a violin plate.